btcsuite/btcd/docs/code_contribution_guidelines.md

     variety of automated presentations such as [godoc.org](https://godoc.org)
   - The general rule of thumb is to look at it as if you were completely unfamiliar with the code and ask yourself, would this give me enough information to understand what this function does and how I'd probably want to use it?
-- Exported functions should also include detailed information the caller of the function will likely need to know and/or understand:<br /><br />
+- Exported functions should also include detailed information the caller of the function will likely need to know and/or understand:

 **WRONG**

 ```Go
 // convert a compact uint32 to big.Int
 func CompactToBig(compact uint32) *big.Int {
 ```

 **RIGHT**

 ```Go
 // CompactToBig converts a compact representation of a whole number N to a
 // big integer.
 The representation is similar to IEEE754 floating point